 Group Project: Learning Spaces

-The website shows all of the University buildings, sorted by distance, with closest to the user being on top.
-The pins on the map show the location of each building and are also colour-coded, based on current status of the building (currently open, closing within an hour or closed).
+The website shows all of the University buildings, sorted by distance, with the closest to the user being on top.
+The pins on the map show the location of each building and are also colour-coded, based on the current status of the building (currently open, closing within an hour or closed).
 The user can filter based on the type of study spaces he is looking for or based on facilities, such as café or computer rooms.
 On clicking “Read More” for a given building, the user can see detailed information about the building, additional and exam information, study spaces and facilities available, opening hours for each day of the week, address and contact details.

 There is also an admin panel where buildings, study spaces, facilities, special periods and admins can be created, edited and deleted.
 The system comes with additional features, such as exam-only buildings and support for different operating hours for each special period, which are fetched from the database as efficiently as possible.